gsrohde/betydbdoc-dataentry/add site.md

         -   Use the same site if the previous study uses the *exact same location* and experimental setup.
-        -   Create a new site if the study was conducted in a different fields (i.e., not the exact same location).
+        -   Create a new site if the study was conducted in a different field (i.e., not the exact same location).
         -   Create a new site if one study was conducted in a greenhouse and another was conducted in a field.
         -   Do not use distinct sites for seed source in a common garden